habuka036/wakame-vdc-wiki/en/usage_guide/Custom-images.md

     /opt/axsh/wakame-vdc/dcmgr/bin/vdc-manage

-Now register the backup object and assign it to the local storage made in the [[Wakame-vdc install guide|install-guide]].
+Now register the backup object and assign it to a `backup storage` node.
+If you have followed the [[Wakame-vdc install guide|install-guide]], the `backup storage` node to assign it to would be `bkst-local`.

 This image is compressed with gzip to save space.
 In order to properly manage its disk space usage, Wakame-vdc needs to know both the compressed size and uncompressed size of the image.
 These translate to the *size* and *allocation-size* options respectively.
 The $() expressions in the examples below will insert the correct information, assuming it was collected as in the example steps above.